KatherineMichel/portfolio/regular-blog-posts/2023-highlights.md

 A co-worker has invited me to teach beginner/intermediate Django to our colleagues at JPMorgan Chase.
 I hope to finish the curriculum in early 2024 and teach multiple sessions throughout the year.
 This is in addition to an offer to teach Python.

-I want to go further in my understanding of our DEFNA location/venue considerations, budget, and contract negotiations.

-I plan to attend PyTexas in Austin in April.
+I plan to attend [PyTexas](https://www.pytexas.org/) in Austin in April.
 It's a stone's throw from Plano and a conference I have wanted to attend for quite a few years.
+The conference will have a stellar kickoff with keynotes by [Carol Willing and Lynn Root](https://www.pytexas.org/2024/schedule/keynotes/)!

 I have yet to determine which other conference(s) I will attend, if any.
 Other conferences on my radar: PyCon US, DjangoCon US, DjangoCon Europe, PyCon Africa, PyGotham.

 I hope to visit Europe.
 It's next on my bucket list. :)